There are many types of treatment, but long-term residential treatment has been shown to be more effective than shorter programs in many cases.

 What to Expect in Long-Term Treatment

-In most long-term rehab facilities, a patient begins by detoxing, which can take up to 10 days or longer.
+In most long-term rehab facilities, a patient begins with drug or alcohol detox, which can take up to 10 days or longer.
 The patient then adjusts to a program in the facility, often beginning with minimal freedom and a rigidly-structured daily routine.
 As time passes and they work on themselves and their recovery, they may be granted more freedom, such as visits from friends and family and communication with those outside the facility.
 Depending on the length of the treatment, they may even be granted permission to leave the facility to take part in activities such as AA or NA meetings.

 Different treatment models may be used in long-term treatment programs.
 One popular model is the therapeutic community (TC) model.
 During this method of treatment, NIDA states, “Addiction is viewed in the context of an individual’s social and psychological deficits, and treatment focuses on developing personal accountability and responsibility as well as socially productive lives.
 Treatment is highly structured and can be confrontational at times, with activities designed to help residents examine damaging beliefs, self-concepts, and destructive patterns of behavior and adopt new, more harmonious and constructive ways to interact with others.”